 Can Kizilkale is a postdoctoral fellow with the Performance and Algorithms Group.
 His research interests are Optimization (Convex, Combinatorial), Mathematical Modeling, Matrix Analysis, and Game Theory.
 His recent focus is on fast first order methods.
 He received his PhD. degree in Computer Science from University of California Santa Barbara in Summer 2019

 Benjamin Brock is a third-year Ph.D. student at UC Berkeley advised by Kathy Yelick and Aydın Buluç.
 He works on high-level programming systems for distributed memory computing.
 His primary research project, the Berkeley Container Library, is a collection of high-level data structures for supercomputers.
+Ben is a NSF GRFP fellow.
 More info in his personal website: https://people.eecs.berkeley.edu/~brock/

 Giulia Guidi is a Ph.D. student in Computer Science at UC Berkeley and a graduate research assistant at the Computational Research Division of Lawrence Berkeley National Laboratory advised by Aydın Buluç and Kathy Yelick.
 Giulia is a 2020 SIGHPC Computational & Data Science Fellow.
 She received both my M.Sc. in Biomedical Engineering and B.Sc. in Biomedical Engineering at Politecnico di Milano.
 Giulia's research is focused on the development of a novel algorithm to de novo assemble genomes in distributed memory using long-read sequencing data as part of the ExaBiome Project.
 Giulia is interested in the intersection of HPC and Computational Biology as enabling technology for faster, high-quality bioinformatics and biomedical research.
 More info in her personal website: http://gguidi.com.

 Alok Tripathy is a Ph.D. student at UC Berkeley interested in designing algorithms and programming models that leverage high-performance systems, particularly heterogeneous systems.
 He graduated with a B.S. in Computer Science from Georgia Tech.
+Alok is a NSF GRFP fellow.
 More info on his personal website: aloktripathy.me

 Past members (some before the group/team/lab was even named)